 When regularly engaging in social activities and having stimulating conversations, seniors are less likely to develop both depression and dementia.
 Invite loved ones to spend time together or call them if they’re far away, find out what activities are being held in your community or religious group.
 Maintaining these connections is one of the most effective ways to keep your spirits high and your mind busy and engaged.

-Chronic stress can wreck havoc on both the mind and the body, especially as we age.
+Chronic stress can wreak havoc on both the mind and the body, especially as we age.
 Though it is not always easy to let go of worries, fears, or responsibilities, it is important to make time each day to relax and reflect.
-Whether meditation, exercise, spending time with an animal (such as through Seniors At Home’s Canine Corps), or treating yourself to a spa treatment makes you feel at ease, taking active steps to reduce stress will help you ward off depression and other mental health concerns such as anxiety or substance abuse.
+Whether meditation, exercise, spending time with an animal, or treating yourself to a spa treatment makes you feel at ease, taking active steps to reduce stress will help you ward off depression and other mental health concerns such as anxiety or substance abuse.

 An active, healthy body is critical in maintaining an active, healthy mind.
 In fact, recent Alzheimer’s research suggests that making certain lifestyle changes can do more to ward off memory loss than drugs or medical treatments.
 Eating a balanced, healthy diet, and enjoying physical activity such as walks or group exercise classes is a key way to maximize brain function and improve overall health.

 Know where to get help if you need it